ENIGMA-git/ENIGMA-FreeSurfer-protocol/README.md

 ### Cortical extraction and QC

-Follow the scripts and instructions in the [cortical](https://github.com/ENIGMA-git/ENIGMA-FreeSurfer-extraction-and-QC/tree/main/cortical) branch.
+Follow the scripts and instructions in the [cortical](https://github.com/ENIGMA-git/ENIGMA-FreeSurfer-protocol/tree/main/cortical) folder.

 ### Subcortical extraction and QC

-Follow the scripts and instructions in the [subcortical](https://github.com/ENIGMA-git/ENIGMA-FreeSurfer-extraction-and-QC/tree/main/subcortical) branch.
+Follow the scripts and instructions in the [subcortical](https://github.com/ENIGMA-git/ENIGMA-FreeSurfer-protocol/tree/main/subcortical) folder.